Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lewisham and are not the council.
 About us

-Lisa Fannon described the work as a movement rather than just opportunities, recognising the vital role of faith groups in the communities they serve.
-She offered to share an electronic link to the BLACHIR report, and hard copies were also available.
-Monsignor Nicholas Rothon inquired about recommendations for equipment for faith premises, to which Kerry Lonergan responded that while First Aid equipment falls under general health, the team has worked on defibrillators.
-She also mentioned upcoming free defibrillator training at New Cross Fire Station on Saturday 5 October, bookable via Eventbrite.
-Gerald Rose noted the potential inaccessibility of this training for the Jewish community due to the date, and Lisa advised him to contact the facilitator about arranging a session on a more convenient day.
-The Chair expressed an intention to engage with the Public Health team further outside of the meeting.
+Monsignor Nicholas Rothon inquired about recommendations for equipment for faith premises, to which Ms. Lonergan responded that while First Aid equipment falls under general health, the team had worked on defibrillators.
+She also informed the council about free defibrillator training sessions at New Cross Fire station on Saturday, 5 October, which could be booked via Eventbrite.
+Gerald Rose pointed out the inaccessibility of this date for the Jewish community, and Ms. Fannon advised him to contact the facilitator about arranging a more convenient session.
+Joan Goldberg commended the team's integrated approach, and the Chair indicated a desire to engage further with the team outside of the meeting.

 SACRE Self-Evaluation